Memeplexx/olik/readme.md

 ### ***Compact, transparent, typesafe, in-line state-management*** ###
 ---
 ## WHAT PROBLEMS DOES THIS LIBRARY TRY TO SOLVE? ##
-Current state management solutions are typically characterised by convoluted immutable state update logic, and hidden behind an opaque facade of user-defined abstractions (actions, action-creators, functions etc).
+Current state management solutions are typically characterized by: convoluted immutable state updates inside reducers, actions which do nothing more than needless re-describe simple updates, actions that fail to describe updates accurately.
-Some abstractions fail to describe a state update accurately while others needlessly re-describe very simple updates.
-Furthermore, as your code evolves, there can be a 'drift' between these abstractions, and the state they purport to operate on, causing confusion.

-This library's API is not only designed to **make immutable state updates a breeze**, it also leverages the type system to **describe state updates for you** (generating your action 'types').
-This makes your state operations more consistent with each other, and more transparent to read and debug.
-Setup is easy and integration with the [Redux Devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) is done for you.
+Oulik is designed to address all these issues by exposing an API that allows it to make and describe your state updates for you (generating actions on your behalf).
+Setup is simple, while integration with the [Redux Devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) is done for you.

 ---